WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 This release includes:

-* **SD Card Support** - APIs are now available to use the SD card reader with the Meadow Core Compute Module
+* **SD Card Support** - APIs are now available to use the SD card reader with the Meadow Core-Compute Module
 * **Static IP Address Support** - Meadow now supports setting a static IP address for the WiFi connection
 * **Network Credentials Enhancements** - New methods have been added to work with data in [wifi.config.yaml](../../Meadow.OS//Configuration/WiFi_Configuration/index.md) file